gscontras/probLang/notes.md

 # Appendix

 - added new appendix chapter 01: introduction to Bayes etc.
+- added new appendix chapter 03: more on costs and utterance priors
 - renamed later appendix chapters
 - added new draft chapter on quantifier production and approximate number sense
    - this could perhaps be intergrated in to the main text